Some leaders struggle with the word “accountability.”

-Others focus intensely on accountability and view the people side of business as too “touchy-feely.”
+Others focus solely on accountability and view the people side of business as too “touchy-feely.”
 They see accountability as the only driver of results.

 The key to ensuring employees are as engaged and productive as possible is to focus on both supportive leadership and accountability to strike a balance.